04 Jan Urine Analysis – Quick screening to assess your health

 This is considered detrimental to your health due to its ability to mimic the action of essential nutrients and interfere with metabolic functions in the body.
 The body will also start to store them in body tissues such as bone, fat and collagen which further increases your toxicity.

 In this test, if the heavy metals mercury, lead, cadmium, zinc and/or copper are present in your urine, when the reagent is added it binds to the metals and forms coloured complexes.
 This provides valuable information that can assist your practitioner to investigate potential sources of excessive exposure in your daily life.
 They may also suggest quantitative screening such as Hair Tissue and Mineral Analysis to investigate the issue further.

 Despite your body being nutritionally reliant on small amounts of zinc and copper, when these are in toxic ratios they can cause adverse effects on your health…

 Zinc in high levels can cause gastrointestinal effects such as cramps, vomiting and nausea and elevated copper levels have been linked to insomnia, depression, hyperactivity and autism

 Mercury competes with zinc in the body and can lead to a zinc deficiency, causing a loss of taste and smell, macular degeneration, prostate enlargement, thyroid issues, fatigue, Rheumatoid Arthritis and even sterility.
 Mercury toxicity is also associated with disrupting nervous system pathways and brain function causing issues with memory, learning ability and coordination.

-Lead is the most common of the heavy metals and can be present in tap water from lead containing pipes or as a result of dissolution from natural sources.
-Lead toxicity has been linked to behavioral issues in children, learning deficits, anaemia and infertility.
+Lead is the most common of the heavy metals and can be present in tap water from lead-containing pipes or as a result of dissolution from natural sources.
+Lead toxicity has been linked to behavioural issues in children, learning deficits, anaemia and infertility.